SELECT

 () Is similar to GROUPING SETS () and aggregates the whole table as one single group.

-If multiple hierarchical groupings are specified, separated by a comma, then the result is the set of all combinations of partial groupings (cross product).
-For example, the expression ROLLUP(a,b),ROLLUP(x,y) results in overall 9 combinations.
+If multiple hierarchical groupings are specified as a comma-separated list, the result is the set of all combinations of partial groupings (cross product).
+For example, the expression ROLLUP(a,b),ROLLUP(x,y) results in 9 combinations.
 Starting with the subsets (a,b), (a), () and (x,y), (x), () you get the following combinations: (a,b,x,y), (a,b,x), (a,b), (a,x,y), (a,x), (a), (x,y), (x),().

-• The result table can be sorted by specifying the ORDER BY clause.
-Using a numerical value x (position) results in sorting the result table by the x-th column, for example, ORDER BY 1.
+• Using a numerical value n (position) results in sorting the result table by the nth column, for example, ORDER BY 1.

 • String data is sorted by its binary representation.

-• For information about the usage of external data sources and their options, refer to the description of the IMPORT statement in Section Manipulation of Database (DML) section.
-It is highly recommended to explicitly specify the target column types (see example below).
+We strongly recommend that you explicitly specify the target column types when importing data from external sources.
 Otherwise, the column names and data types are chosen in a generic way.
 For importing files, these types are mandatory.

 • Local files cannot be imported directly within queries.